 Ruth has contributed her expertise to the design of a legal framework for the regulation of genetic resources and traditional knowledge, with a particular emphasis on policy and regulatory mechanisms that can best align national policies to support Indigenous innovation.
-She has developed case studies mapping and analyzing modalities for the protection and commercialization of traditional knowledge in light of emerging advances in science and trends in regional/multilateral trade agreements and intellectual property harmonization.
+She has developed case studies mapping and analyzing modalities for the protection and commercialization of traditional knowledge in light of emerging advances in science and trends in regional/multilateral trade agreements and IP harmonization.

-In 2011-2012, she was a member of the US National Academies of Sciences, Engineering and Medicine Board on Science, Technology and Economic Policy Committee on the Impact of Copyright Policy on Innovation in the Digital Era.
-In 2013, she served as the lead technical negotiator for the federal government of Nigeria at the World Intellectual Property Organization’s Diplomatic Conference to Conclude a Treaty to Facilitate Access to Published Works by Visually Impaired Persons and Persons with Print Disabilities (Marrakesh Treaty), and has continued to provide expert assistance to the Africa Group on a variety of intellectual property negotiations.
+In 2011–2012, she was a member of the US National Academies of Sciences, Engineering and Medicine Board on Science, Technology and Economic Policy Committee on the Impact of Copyright Policy on Innovation in the Digital Era.
+In 2013, she served as the lead technical negotiator for the federal government of Nigeria at the World Intellectual Property Organization’s Diplomatic Conference to Conclude a Treaty to Facilitate Access to Published Works by Visually Impaired Persons and Persons with Print Disabilities (Marrakesh Treaty), and has continued to provide expert assistance to the Africa Group on a variety of IP negotiations.
 In 2015, then United Nations Secretary-General Ban Ki-moon appointed her to the High-Level Panel on Access to Medicines.

 Ruth’s most recent books are Copyright Law in an Age of Limitations and Exceptions (Cambridge University Press, 2017) and (as co-author with Laurence R. Helfer, Molly K. Land and Jerome H. Reichman) The World Blind Union Guide to the Marrakesh Treaty (Oxford University Press, 2017).